mspence2/pytentiostat/docs/use-cases/UC_CV.md

 1. Mike attaches the white clip to the reference electrode if he is using one, or he attaches it to the counter electrode for a two electrode test

 Program Setup:
+1. Mike opens a text editor
-1. Mike opens the Pytentiostat script (the script is incomplete and requires filling in of user-defined information)
+1. Mike opens the configuration file located at pytentiostat/pytentiostat/docs/use-cases/tester.py
 1. Mike types a file name for the sample being tested next to 'file name' on line # (file will contain the voltage, current, and time information)
 1. Mike inputs Initial Potential on line # (V vs. open circuit voltage (Eocv))
 1. Mike inputs first turnover potential (V vs. Ref) on line #